movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 its own generation when it legitimately contains blocks newer than the last committed superblock.

-Metadata dirtying is always done through a transaction-aware `btrfs_cow_block()` operation.
+Metadata dirtying must always be done through a transaction-aware `btrfs_cow_block()` operation.
 On the first write in a generation it allocates a new logical metadata extent, copies the block, changes header bytenr and generation, updates the parent pointer (or root location), and queues delayed